Trinity Catholic College, Dunedin: Christian Brothers School (St Paul's High School) (1876–1989)

 On the morning of Sunday, 2 April 1876, four Irish Christian Brothers arrived in Dunedin at the invitation of Bishop Moran to establish a secondary school for boys.
 "They were met by Bishop Moran and a group of Catholics and driven rapidly to Dunedin where, at 11.00 am Mass, Brothers Bodkin, Dunne, Healey and McMahon were introduced to the people."
 A school for boys was built on Rattray Street.
 In 1915 a new brick building fronting Tennyson Street replaced the original school.
 The name of the school changed to Christian Brothers High School in 1928.
 Rapidly rising rolls in the 1950s led to the diocese purchasing properties in both Rattray and Tennyson Streets and converting them to classrooms."
 It was clear that the rebuilding of Christian Brothers High School was not sufficient and that a more permanent solution was called for.
-This occurred in 1964, when a fine new building was erected fronting Rattray St, and Christian Brothers High School became St Pauls High School.
+This occurred in 1964, when a fine new building was erected fronting Rattray St, and Christian Brothers High School was renamed St Pauls High School.
 The school celebrated its centennial in 1976.
 The older school building, housing the primary department, became a separate entity and was known as Christian Brothers' Junior School.
 The Christian Brothers lived opposite the school.
-The school closed in 1989.
+In 1989 the St Paul's High School was joined by Moreau College to form the present college.